Pontianak: Colonial rule

 In 1778, Dutch colonialists from Batavia entered Pontianak, led by Willem Ardinpola.
 The Netherlands occupied an area opposite the imperial palace now known as the Tanah Seribu or the Verkendepaal area.

-On 5 July 1779, the Dutch made an agreement with the Sultanate of Pontianak regarding the Verkendepaal so that it would serve as the area of activities of the Dutch nation which later became the seat of government of Resident het Hoofd Westeraffieling van Borneo (Regional Head residency of Borneo West) and Assistant Resident het Hoofd der Affleeling van Pontianak (Resident assistant Chief of Pontianak regency).
-This area then became Controleur Onderafdeeling van het Hoofd Hoofd Pontianak or Plaatselijk Bestuur van Pontianak.
-Assistant Resident het Hoofd van der Afdeeling Pontianak (Pontianak Regent sort of) set Plaatselijk Fonds.
+On 5 July 1779, the Dutch made an agreement with the Sultanate of Pontianak regarding the Verkendepaal so that it would serve as the area of activities of the Dutch nation which later became the seat of government of Resident het Hoofd Westerafdeeling van Borneo (Regional Head residency of Borneo West) and Assistant Resident het Hoofd der Afdeeling van Pontianak (Resident assistant Chief of Pontianak regency).
+This area then became Controleur Onderafdeeling van het Hoofd Pontianak or Plaatselijk Bestuur van Pontianak.
+The Assistant Resident het Hoofd van der Afdeeling Pontianak (as a sort of regent of Pontianak) set the Plaatselijk Fonds.
 The agency manages government wealth and took care of tax funds.

-The Dutch first recognize the existence of the Lanfang Republic.
+The Dutch first recognized the independence of the Lanfang Republic.
 However, the Dutch decided to expand its territory in Borneo, This was resisted by the officials of Lanfang.
 In the mid-to-late 19th century, the Chinese Qing Empire weakened substantially and became increasingly unable to support the Lanfang Republic as its vassal state.
 The republic's citizenry waged a tenacious resistance, but ultimately failed due to poor weaponry.
 Lin Ah Sin was the last leader of Lanfang.
 Many of Lanfang's citizens and their descendants made their way to Sumatra or Singapore.
 The three campaigns waged by the Dutch East Indies Army against the Chinese kongsi, called the Kongsi Wars, were: